mysticatea/eslint-plugin/docs/rules/arrow-parens.md

 # Require parens of the arrow function argument list. (arrow-parens)

+(fixable) The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.

 ## Rule Details

 This rule aims to flag argument lists which don't have parens.